• Skip to main content

 Ingredients for chicken enchiladas including tortillas and shredded cheese.

-• Flour tortillas – while this recipe calls for flour tortillas, if you like corn tortillas, feel free to use them instead.
+• Flour tortillas – while this chicken enchilada recipe calls for flour tortillas, if you prefer corn tortillas, feel free to use them instead.

 • Mexican cheese blend – includes a mixture of shredded Monterey Jack, mild cheddar, Asadaro, and Queso Quesadilla cheeses.
 Good substitutes include an Italian cheese blend, or a Monterey Jack, cheddar cheese blend.